JohnReeves/simple-sorting/readme.md

 # ciphers in c
 ## (are still very easy)

+Cipher Challenge website suggests using Word and Excel to do things that only take a couple of lines of code.

+Being lazy let's just do the couple of lines of programming instead.

 For decripting text, we a simply using the computer to record our thoughts during the trial and error process.

-Mr Gill tends to use Word and Excel to do things that only take a couple of lines of code.

-To be fair to Mr Gill, that is exactly what the Cipher Challenge website says to do.

-Being lazy let's do the couple of lines of programming instead.

 ### Task 1.
 Make a list of common decript functions

-These are all taken from listening to Mr Gill use the *very* complicated process in Word and Excel, and from the Cipher Challenge worksheets.

-The first list of what we might like to do:
+The Cipher Challenge worksheets uses the following functions for decrypting the cipher text:
 * print the cipher text
 * substitue letters that you know
 * reversing the text